Timber frame/segment

 houses

-technology for the production of frame/segment houses
+more Technology for the production of frame/segment houses

-framed houses (segment houses) are built from factory-prepared wall panels with internal and external finishes.
+Framed houses (segment houses) are built from factory-prepared wall panels with internal and external finishes.
 A detailed drawing is made for each of the wall segments before production begins.
 The exterior wall segments are manufactured using external finishes, wind insulation, insulation, cut-out vents, door and window openings with trim.
 At the customer’s request, internal wall segments can also be produced with the finish of his choice.
 The completed wall assembly is transported to the construction site and assembled on the foundations within an average of three days.

 Easy installation and placement of windows and doors considerably speeds up the construction of the house, avoiding the effects of precipitation on the quality of the construction.